sodiboo/tree-sitter-urcl/README.md

 And if you make any changes to `grammar.js`, run `tree-sitter generate` again.

--   `tree-sitter parse file.urcl`: parse and view a syntax tre
+-   `tree-sitter parse file.urcl`: parse and view a syntax tree
 -   `tree-sitter highlight file.urcl`: highlights the file in the terminal